sheen4n/sass-natours/README.md

 - Run 'npm install'
 - Run 'npm run start'
 - The browser should automatically start with the web page in development mode.

+### Live Preview

+Visit (https://vigilant-kowalevski-3098bb.netlify.com/) for a live-preview of the website.